Hidden Starbursts and Active Galactic Nuclei at 0<z<4 from the Herschel-VVDS-CFHTLS-D1 Field: Inferences on Coevolution and Feedback: The properties of star-forming galaxies detected by SPIRE

-In order to determine the fraction of starburst galaxies in each redshift bin we now turn to the SSFRs of the full SPIRE sample plotted in the right panel of Fig. \ref{fig:SFRnSSFRvsmass}.
-As was the case before, stellar masses derived from the SED fitting using a Chabrier IMF are converted to a Salpeter IMF.
-Galaxies in our sample are observed over a large range of SSFRs, spanning nearly three orders of magnitude in all redshift bins.
-This is largely driven by the stellar mass of the galaxies, as the \emph{Herschel} observations have a limited dynamic range for a given redshift range.
-Thus, galaxies at the high end of the SSFR distribution are necessarily at lower stellar masses.
+In order to determine the fraction of starburst galaxies in each redshift bin we now turn to the $\mathcal{SSFR}$s of the full SPIRE sample plotted in the right panel of Fig. \ref{fig:SFRnSSFRvsmass}.
+Again a Salpeter IMF is adopted in calculating stellar masses.
+Galaxies in our sample are observed over a large range of $\mathcal{SSFR}$s, spanning nearly three orders of magnitude in all redshift bins.
+This effect is largely driven by the stellar mass of the galaxies, since the \emph{Herschel} observations have a limited dynamic range for a given redshift range.
 We now adopt the definition of a starburst from a combination of those definitions in E11 and R11 for the remainder of this section.
-For two highest redshift bins ($1<z<4$) the cut was adopted directly from R11, namely $\log($SSFR$)>1$, 0.91, 0.82, \& 0.78 in the stellar mass bins $10.00<\log(\mathcal{M}_{\ast})<10.33$, $10.33<\log(\mathcal{M}_{\ast})<10.66$, $10.66<\log(\mathcal{M}_{\ast})<11.00$, \& $11.00<\log(\mathcal{M}_{\ast})<11.50$, respectively.
-For the intermediate redshift bin ($0.5<z<1$) an average between the local relation derived by E11 and the high redshift relation of R11 was imposed, with the same slight dependence on stellar mass assumed.
-The results presented here do not change appreciably if slightly different stellar mass dependencies are assumed.
-In the lowest redshift bin the local relation from E11 is imposed again adopting the same differential offset to the nominal relation as a function of stellar mass.
-The resulting delineation point derived from the first stellar mass bin for each of these cuts is shown in both panels of Fig. \ref{fig:SFRnSSFRvsmass} along with the MS relationship for the same stellar mass bin.
-Applying the cuts of E11 and R11 to the full SPIRE sample at all redshift bins and imposing the stellar mass cuts from the previous section results in a fraction of starburst galaxies, so defined, of $20.3\pm1.4$\% over all redshift ranges.
-The fractional contribution of starburst galaxies to the global star formation rate density (SFRD) in a given (stellar-mass and volume-limited) redshift bin varies immensely, ranging from a 28\% contribution in the lowest redshift bin to 61\% in the highest redshift bin.
-These numbers are, however, subject to the relatively shallow SFR limits in each bin, and as such should only be viewed as strict upper limits in each redshift bin.
-This exercise shows that, at least to the limits of our data, starburst galaxies make up a non-negligible fraction of the SPIRE population and contribute significantly to the overall number of stars being formed at all redshifts.
+Applying these cuts to the full SPIRE sample at all redshift bins and imposing the stellar mass cuts from the previous section results in a fraction of starburst galaxies, so defined, of $20.3\pm1.4$\% over all redshift ranges.
+The fractional contribution of starburst galaxies to the global star formation rate density ($\mathcal{SFRD}$) in a given (stellar-mass and volume-limited) redshift bin varies immensely, ranging from a 28\% contribution in the lowest redshift bin to 61\% in the highest redshift bin.
+These numbers are, however, subject to the relatively shallow $\mathcal{SFR}$ limits in each bin and should be viewed as strict upper limits in each redshift bin.
+This exercise shows that starburst galaxies make up a non-negligible fraction of the SPIRE population and contribute significantly to the overall number of stars being formed at all redshifts, at least to the depth of our data.